superfaz/chain-of-actions/README.md

 | `Block.succeed()`    | Create a successful response                                              |
 | `Block.fail()`       | Create a failed response                                                  |

+> [!NOTE]
+> This example can still be improved: the current implementation uses a `database` object : Where is it initialized?
+How are the error managed for it?

 ## Architecture

 This library is based on the [Railway design pattern](https://blog.logrocket.com/what-is-railway-oriented-programming/).